DecruKeanu/The-Director/README.md

 **Preproduction**

 I decided to do a simple implementation of a director AI in unity using a system similar as used in left 4 dead.
 I will have a build-up, peak and relax stage that affects the game world and takes the player’s stress level into account.
 The gameplay will be a twin stick shooter.
 I also decided to use my unity project from game mechanics as the foundation because It already has twin stick shooter mechanics present.
 I also had to change how the stages and stress level interact with each other because my implementation is single player.
-In the build-up stage you’re maximum stress level will decide how much zombies will spawn in the peak stage.
-If you’re maximum stress level is already very high in the build-up stage then the peak stage will be more forgiving but if your maximum stress level was low the peak will be very hard.
-In the relax stage your maximum stress level in the peak stage will decide how much time you have to heal and collect ammo before the next cycle starts.
-It will also affect how much ammo and health supply spawn.
-The maximum amount of zombies that can spawn also increases per cycle.

 **Game mechanics**